-You’re just a nine minute walk from New Cross Gate Station (Fare Zone 2, one stop to London Bridge, on the London Overground network, and next to a handy big Sainsbury’s!), and just 150 metres from an excellent primary school, with its impressive architectural treatment by jestico + whiles.
+You’re but a nine minute walk from New Cross Gate Station (Fare Zone 2, one stop to London Bridge, on the London Overground network, and next to a handy big Sainsbury’s!), and just over the street from an excellent primary school, with its impressive architectural treatment by jestico + whiles.

 Some area info… Hatcham CA is a cute and very-Victorian residential pocket of south London, little-known to most.
 From 1614, the land was owned by the Worshipful Company of Haberdashers.
 When the manor house here (named 'Hatcham Park’) was demolished circa 1840, terraced homes were permitted to be built.
 Rescued from proposed demolition in the seventies, Hatcham Conservation Area was designated by Lewisham Council in 1990.

 ‘Hatcham’ derives most likely from Anglo Saxon; meaning ‘a clearing in the woods’, and reputedly, Charles Dickens wrote ‘Our Mutual Friend’ in The Five Bells pub (1864-5).

 Stroll - past more handsome Victorian housing stock - just nine minutes to New Cross Gate Station.
 There are also plenty of day and night bus routes within a short walk of the house to Elephant & Castle and beyond, or to Peckham, Deptford, Greenwich, Brockley and Lewisham.

 Local eateries and drinkeries of note include The Corner cafe and The Old Library bar, The Rosemary (Hungarian, organic, delicious) and The Rose Inn (good pizzas and roasts here).
 And Smokey Jerk is a local gem.